-Cheeraz Gormon serves as InPower Institute’s Storytelling Fellow.
-She has over 15-years of experience crafting compelling and culturally relevant stories that resonate with people in meaningful and impactful ways.
-As a visual storyteller, poet, author, award winning advertising copywriter, and two-time TEDxGatewayArch speaker, Cheeraz brings a wealth of expertise on how to use the spoken and written word to give voice and visibility to individuals’, institutions’, and organizations’ missions, visions, and goals.
+Cheeraz Gormon has over 15-years of experience crafting compelling and culturally relevant stories that resonate with people in meaningful and impactful ways.
+As a visual storyteller, poet, author, award-winning advertising copywriter, and two-time TEDxGatewayArch speaker, Cheeraz brings a wealth of expertise to InPower.
+She uses the spoken and written word to give voice and visibility to the untold truths of individuals, organizations and communities.

 Cheeraz joins the InPower team to deepen and refine her healing practices in Somatics and Reiki, and to play an integral role in effectively telling InPower Institute’s story- why its work matters and how people can get involved.
 Cheeraz is a graduate of Miami Ad School, located in Miami, Florida, and is continuing her studies in Cultural Anthropology and Psychology at St. Louis Community College at Forest Park.

 As a poet, Cheeraz has opened up for scholars Dr. Cornell West, Dr. Dennis Kimbrow, MacArthur Genius, educator and curator Dr. Deborah Willis, and Hip-Hop impresario Russell Simmons.
 She has also performed on stages locally, nationally, and internationally.
 Her poetry has been featured in Ebony Magazine online, Huffington Post, St. Louis Public Radio, and on-air in London, England and Portland, Oregon.

 In her work as a writer and orator, Cheeraz invites her readers and listeners to bear witness to, remember, and explore life’s complexities as vehicles for healing.
 She uses the narratives imbedded in written and spoken word as windows, doorways, and conduits that help facilitate human connection, understanding, and bonding.